2021 Western North America heat wave: Glacier melt

 Extreme temperatures were also noted for mountain regions, which accelerated the melting of glaciers.
 Extensive melting occurred in the snowcaps of Banff National Park, which a glaciologist estimated that the Albertan snow from the mountains melted three times faster than usual.
 On Mount Rainier, the heat wave caused the mass of the snow cap to shrink by 30%, and Washington's glaciers in general have come through what glaciologists say to be the strongest melting episode in 100 years.
 Additionally, the increased melting of glaciers caused high amounts of runoff to be present within some rivers.
-The unexpected snowmelt blocked some high mountain roads in Whatcom County, Washington and rendered three hiking trails in British Columbia impassable.
-More importantly, it caused flash flooding down the creeks and rivers, which the glaciers feed.
-This triggered i.a. a week-long evacuation order in the Pemberton Valley extreme water rises were also noted in Squamish, and flood alerts were issued for other parts of British Columbia.
-Soot from wildfires (→ 2021 British Columbia wildfires) is further expected to diminish the mass of ice.
+The unexpected snowmelt resulted in extensive flash flooding down the creeks and rivers fed by the glaciers, triggering evacuation orders.

 Wildlife and fisheries

 As the surrounding air was extremely hot, water temperatures rose, which proved to be a hazard for aquatic wildlife.
 On the Pacific shore, temperatures in the intertidal zone reached up to 122 F and more than a billion seashore animals, like clams, barnacles and oysters, died as a result of heat wave, impacting water quality.
 The deaths also impacted seafood producers, who faced losses of produce as it baked in the heatwave and started rotting.
 Inland, the population of sockeye salmon in Idaho rivers was preventatively caught out of water as increasing temperatures made it prone to disease; some salmon was also transported to cooler waters in the Columbia River.
-Fish kill, however, was not prevented in Albertan aquifers and appeared earlier than expected.
+Fish kill, however, was not prevented in Alberta and appeared earlier than expected.

 The heat wave caused an increase in vibrio bacteria levels in oysters in the Pacific Northwest, causing a record number of people to be sickened from vibriosis, an intestinal disease caused by the bacteria.
-The Washington State Department of Health urged people not to eat raw oysters and other shellfish from the region due to the risk of bacterial contamination.
+As a result, the Washington State Department of Health urged people not to eat raw oysters and other shellfish from the region.

-On the land, trees in Metro Vancouver dried up and started shedding leaves; the same happened to the fir canopy in Oregon on the side where the trees faced the sun, and reportedly also in Lytton just before the wildfire swept through the community.
-Birds have also come through distress - in Seattle, nearly a hundred juvenile terns, whose nests were on top of an industrial building, died when they plunged to the pavement below, presumably trying to escape the heat - those that survived were treated for burns.
-Scores of British Columbian raptors, apart from heat exhaustion, were suffering from dehydration and starvation.
+On the land, trees in Metro Vancouver dried up and started shedding leaves; the same happened to the fir canopy in Oregon on the side where the trees faced the sun.
+In Seattle, nearly a hundred juvenile terns, whose nests were on top of an industrial building, died when they plunged to the pavement below, presumably trying to escape the heat – those that survived were treated for burns.
+Scores of British Columbian raptors, apart from heat exhaustion, suffered from dehydration and starvation.